 A: The short answer is yes.

 However, consider your unique situation.
 Is this both you and your partner’s second wedding?
 If so, you may have all the items found on a typical registry.
-In that case, you can either make a shorter, more specific list (centered around a shared hobby, for example) that is optional to contribute to.
+In that case, you can either make a shorter, more specific list (centered around a shared hobby or interests for example) that is optional to contribute to.
 Another great choice is suggesting donations to a worthy cause.
 If it’s your second go-around, a charity registry should be the perfect move.

 We just recommend you stay away from asking for cash.
 But you already knew that.